WebOrigami/docs/src/content/cli/intro2.md

 Hello, Alice.
 ```

-ori accepts strings in single quotes.
-The double quotes shown above are parsed by the _shell_, and are necessary because the `bash` shell shown here would otherwise prevent ori from seeing the single quotes.
+ori accepts strings in single quotes or double quotes.
+In this case, the double quotes above are parsed by the _shell_, and are necessary because the `bash` shell shown here would otherwise prevent ori from seeing the single quotes.

 <span class="tutorialStep"></span> In the explorable graph paradigm discussed later, any function can be treated like a graph, and vice versa.
 This means you can use path syntax as a convenient alternative to specify a string argument: